tonibois/MARTA/README.md

 # MARTA (Myocite Automatic Retrieval and Tissue Analysis)

 Source: A. Oliver et al (2020):
-Automatic  quantification  of  cardiomyocyte  dimensions  and  connexin43 lateralization in fluorescence images
+Automatic quantification of cardiomyocyte dimensions and connexin 43 expression and distribution from fluorescence images